code-on-sunday/buildr.studio/stories.md

 Remember that Git ignore supports a wide range of rules.
 A simple check (e.g. filepath.contain(rule)) is not enough.
 An external package to handle that still hasn't existed yet.

 Add some test cases to cover all possible cases.

+## Story 29:

+Grey out items that matches the rules in the `.gitignore` file in the root project dir.